 Need to know how to pass the TEAS reading section?
 You’ve come to the right place!
-In this post you will learn exactly what is on the reading TEAS test and get tips to pass the TEAS reading section.
+In this post you will learn exactly what is on the reading TEAS test and get tips to pass the TEAS reading section in 2023.

 What’s on the Reading TEAS test?

-You won’t know for sure what is scored or not scored.
-The test mixes up all the question types.
+You won’t know for sure what is scored or not scored, and the TEAS test mixes up all the question types.

 That said, you will have a standardized breakdown of your scored questions.

-By the way, the Reading section is the longest section of the TEAS.
+By the way, the Reading section is the second-longest section of the TEAS nursing entrance exam; science is the biggest section.

-The TEAS Reading section is 64 minutes long.
-This means that you’ll have just more than a minute per question.
-That means you have a minute to read a passage, clarify the question, and examine the answer options in order to select the right one.
+The TEAS Reading section is 55 minutes long.
+This means that you’ll have a little more than a minute per question.
+You have about a minute to read a passage, clarify the question, and examine the answer options to select the right one.
 Your time might feel tight, and that’s OK.

 When you sit down to take the TEAS reading section, stay calm and pace yourself.
 You are in this for the long haul.